 According to the National Park Service, the stately and impressive Arlington House is the most visited historical home in their system, and it is one of the top five most visited historical home in the entire United States.

-If you live anywhere near the District of Columbia, a road trip to the Arlington House and Arlington National Cemetery is worth your while.
+If you live anywhere near the District of Columbia, a road trip to the Arlington House — the Robert E. Lee Memorial — and Arlington National Cemetery is worth your while.